PortelliA/SQL-Dimension-table-IBM/README.md

 - **Foreign Keys**: Established table relationships
 - **Data Import**: Imported data from CSV files
 - **Grouping Sets**: Aggregate data by different dimensions
-- **Rollup Queries**: Summarized data by year, city, station
+- **Rollup Queries**: Summarised data by year, city, station
-- **Materialized Views**: Stored aggregated data for quick access
+- **Materialised Views**: Stored aggregated data for quick access

 ## Challenges and Learnings
 This was actually one of the more challenging projects provided by IBM, designing the layout on MySQL without phpadmin.
-I saw myself hand drawing the tables to figure out the best way to connect them.
+I saw myself hand drawing the tables to figure out the best way to connect them, I imposed this on myself so I can better learn how building a relational table works.
 While challenging it was extremely engaging.

 Time taken: Approximately 1 hour 20 minutes.